recvfrom/clamav-faq/faq/faq-cvd.md

 ### How many times per hour shall I run freshclam?

-You can check for database update as often as 4 times per hour provided that you have the following options in freshclam.conf:
+You can check for database update as often as 4 times per hour provided that you have the following options in `freshclam.conf`:

 `DNSDatabaseInfo current.cvd.clamav.net`